noahbenson/cortex-annotate/config/README.md

 The `config.yaml` file is a basic configuration file for the `cortex-annotate` tool.
 It must parse into a mapping (`dict`) at the top level.
-This section describes the format of the configuration file and provides examples.
+This section describes the format of the configuration file and provides example `yaml` code.

 ### General Principles